parmod25feb/sample-python-programs/README.md

 13. Python program to check first and last item of the list are equal or not
 14. Python program to reverse a list/array in chunks
 15. Python program to see the functionality of Zip function
+16. Python program to check if the string is Palindrome or not